viezr/calculator/README.md

 Calculator, written in Javascript.
 ## Some features
-- Basic operations, memory
+- Basic operations, memory.
-- Using from keyboard
+- Using from keyboard.
-- Copy result to clipboard by click on display
+- Copy result to the clipboard by click on the display.